Content

 Skin changes and acne

-Higher body mass index (BMI), obesity, and difficulty losing weight
+Higher BMI, obesity, and difficulty losing weight

 Infertility or trouble getting pregnant